Navigating Workplace Conflict

 - Destructive and constructive responses to conflict

-- How conflict escalates and ways to defuse it
+- Conflict escalation and ways to defuse it

-- Understanding trust – how it deteriorates and how to build it
+- Understand trust – how it deteriorates and how to build it

 - Stages of team development